Skip to content

 Reverse Logistics: Why returns create challenges?

 Presently an increasing number of online retailers are optimising their return policies.
-These updated policies allow customers who are dissatisfied with their purchases to easily return their items.
+These updated policies allow customers who are dissatisfied with their purchases to easily return their items with reverse logistics.

 Despite the additional costs for re-deliveries, making returns easier builds loyalty and creates positive word of mouth.
 Consequently, the impact of a good returns policy makes customers more willing to buy products and engage with brands.
 A smooth reverse logistics essentially lowers the purchase barrier for first-time customers.